 Choosing the right home renewable energy system depends on several variable factors: space, weather, budget, personal requirements, and goals.
 I want to take you through the three main, consumer-friendly renewable energy sources (wind, solar, and hydropower) and discuss them in terms of the variables listed above.
 In doing so, hopefully, you’ll be able to establish the right combination of these three to suit your home and your needs.
-Keep in mind that these are not static technologies, but are constantly evolving and bringing new innovations to the space.
+Keep in mind that these are not static technologies, but are constantly evolving and bringing innovations to the space.

 Of the three powerhouses of renewable energy, solar power is, without doubt, the most space-effective.
-If you have a lot of lands, you could absolutely consider planting a field of solar panels to maximize your potential output, but even if you’re in an apartment or small home, you can install panels on your roof, or even buy portable panels to use at your leisure.
+If you have a lot of land, you could consider planting a field of solar panels to maximize your potential output, but even if you’re in an apartment or small home, you can install panels on your roof, or even buy portable panels to use at your leisure.

 The most advanced solar panels today – monocrystalline panels – can still harness sunlight even when that sunlight is hampered by cloud cover.
 True, solar panel electricity production can fall to anywhere between 50-80% of total potential on overcast days, but with a big enough array, even half-efficiency will do you (and the earth) some good.